 There are a number of thermal springs in Tuscany, and while many have been converted into hotels and spas, there are still a few that have been left naturally and are free to visit.
 San Filippo is a small town and the thermal pools are the main attraction – natural tubs and walls made from calcium carbonate deposits, filled with hot sulphuric spring water.
 It’s a beautiful (though smelly!) spot and a great place for an afternoon’s relaxation.
 There is a paid spa in the town, but we personally think you can’t beat the free one!

-Where To Stay In Bagni San Filippo
+Where to Stay in Bagni San Filippo

 It’s possible to stay in the spa, or B&Bs in San Filippo, however, we stayed in Montepulciano, which is a 35-minute drive from the thermal pools.

 Montepulciano is another gorgeous hilltop walled medieval town, with panoramic views of the Val d’Orcia and Val di Chiana valleys that surround it.
-It’s a major producer of food and drink, in particular, Vino Nobile di Montepulciano (not be confused with varietal wine merely made from the Montepulciano grape).
+It’s a major producer of food and drink, in particular, Vino Nobile di Montepulciano (not to be confused with varietal wine merely made from the Montepulciano grape).
 Definitely do a wine tasting or two while you’re here.
-We visited Cantina De’Ricci, a few minutes’ walk from the Piazza Grande which is incredible.
+We visited Cantina De’Ricci, a few minutes walk from the Piazza Grande which is incredible.
 Located in the Renaissance-era Palazzo Ricci, the cellar has vaulted stone ceilings – it’s like a beautiful cathedral of wine.
 Part of the cellar dates back to the Etruscan period: it is a circular cave with a well at its centre.
 Oh, and the wine is lovely too!

-Where To Stay In Montepulciano
+Where to Stay in Montepulciano

 We stayed at the lovely Locanda San Francesco, which has a great bar and restaurant and excellent views of the valleys.
 Double rooms start from £179 (€200) per night including breakfast.